graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

 -   `this.File()`: Return status 200 and stream the file to the client.
 -   `this.View()`: Render a razor view and send the HTML to the client.

 This works the same way in GraphQL ASP.NET.
-The available actions are slightly different (GraphQL won't stream files) but the usage is the same.
+The available actions are slightly different (e.g. GraphQL won't stream files) but the usage is the same.
 You can even write your own action results.

 ## Controller Action Results